io-xception/HacktoberFest2021_IN4MALS/README.md

   - While submitting other Problems, make sure to add ***the question on the top of the file.***
 5. After making a Pull Request, ***make sure to add your name and your github link in the CONTRIBUTION.md file according to the entry that has been made.***
 6. If you are having any projects, you can upload them too!
+7. Ignore the Base_repo, and additions files, I have created them for Checking purpose only.

 ---